-This article is part of a series that provides an overview of the fundamental elements to LEED.
+This article is part of a series that provides an overview of the fundamental components of LEED.

-LEED points, LEED credits, LEED prerequisites—they all contribute to certification but what’s the difference?
-In this article we’re going to go over these three fundamental elements and how they help you achieve LEED.
+LEED points, LEED credits, LEED prerequisites—they all contribute to certification, but how are they different?
+These three fundamental elements help you achieve LEED certification for your project.
 In the articles to come, we’ll provide more detailed information about what these look like in each of the LEED rating systems: BD+C, O+M, ID+C, and ND.
 We’ll also do a special edition on Homes.

-LEED certification means healthier, more productive places, and less stress on the environment by encouraging energy and resource-efficient buildings.
-While projects can pick and choose the credits they want to pursue, prerequisites are required.
-They set the minimum requirements that all buildings need to meet in order to achieve LEED certification.
+LEED certification means healthier, more productive places for us to live, learn, work and play, as well as less stress on the environment, by encouraging energy- and resource-efficient buildings.
+While project managers can pick and choose the credits they want to pursue, prerequisites set the minimum requirements that all buildings need to meet in order to achieve LEED certification.

 Additionally, fulfilling the requirements of prerequisites will not earn points.
-Think of them as the foundation, without it you can’t build a building.
+Think of them as the foundation—without it, you can’t construct a building.

 If prerequisites are the foundation, then credits are everything else.
 That is also why credits earn you points.

-The more points the higher the reward.
-When it comes to LEED there are many rewards ranging from healthier spaces to buildings that save money and resources.
+The more points, the higher the reward.
+With LEED, there are many rewards, ranging from healthier spaces to buildings that save money and resources.
 The number of points a project earns determines the level of LEED certification it receives.
 There are four levels of certification:

 - Certified (40–49 points)